Export assembly to project

 Independently of the original programming language, which was used in the assembly, the exported project is created using C#.

-- Tick Add project to Assembly Explorer if you want to add the decompiled project to the Assembly Explorer window and study project structure, files, etc.
+Tick Add project to Assembly Explorer if you want to add the decompiled project to the Assembly Explorer window and study project structure, files, and so on.

 Tick Open project in Visual Studio if you want to open the project right away.